Why user engagement is important

 Nowadays, people, especially younger generations, have the shortest attention span ever known.
 Augmented reality beats all records in capturing attention at an instant.
 Combined with the face, it adds emotion, making the app experience personalized, catchy and memorable.

-Face filters, animated backgrounds, interactive AR features can help you improve user involvement and retention at scale.
+Video AR filters can help you improve user involvement and retention at scale.
 All can be easily added to your app with our Face Filter SDK which lets you engage users with the best traditions of Snapchat and Instagram on a platform of your choice.

 Build mobile and web AR experiences where users can animate themselves, replace backgrounds, try on makeup virtually and much more.
 One SDK covers it all empowering your app with the most immersive features that keep users entertained.